Opinion polls about 9/11 conspiracy theories: Turkey

 The WorldPublicOpinion.org opinion poll conducted during the summer of 2008 found that 39 percent of respondents in Turkey believe al-Qaeda were responsible.
 36 percent said the U.S. government were responsible, 3 percent said Israel and 1 percent named another country.
 21 percent said they did not know.

 Ukraine

-The WorldPublicOpinion.org opinion poll conducted during the summer of 2008 found that 42 percent of respondents in the Ukraine believe al-Qaeda were responsible.
+The WorldPublicOpinion.org opinion poll conducted during the summer of 2008 found that 42 percent of respondents in Ukraine believe al-Qaeda were responsible.
 15 percent said the U.S. government were responsible, 1 percent said Israel and 5 percent named another country.
 39 percent said they did not know.

 United Kingdom

 The WorldPublicOpinion.org opinion poll conducted during the summer of 2008 found that 57 percent of respondents in the United Kingdom believe al-Qaeda were responsible.
 5 percent said the U.S. government were responsible, 1 percent said Israel and 12 percent named another country.
 26 percent said they did not know.

 A 2011 poll carried out by GfK NOP for the BBC found that 14 percent of Britons and 15 percent of Americans questioned believe the U.S. government was responsible for the 9/11 attacks.
 1 in 4 of the 16- to 24-year-olds questioned held this belief.